liluacrobat/MicroDynamics_old/README.md

 ## Output

 # Example
-We provide two files of a human gut microbiome data set [1] in the example directory: a OTU table file OTU_16S, a meta data file meta_clinic.
+We provide two files of a human gut microbiome data set [1] in the example directory: a OTU table file CD_16S_OTU, a meta data file CD_meta_clinic.
 We can learn a microbial progression model by running MicroDynamics.m file.

 # Reference